 “It’s so awful.
-“Sakura voiced as she looked around.
-Surprisingly Peter and Haku were managing themselves the best out of the Gennin.
+“Sakura voiced, as she looked around.
+Surprisingly, Peter and Haku were managing themselves the best out of the Gennin.
 Haku had grown up seeing such slaughter’s, and Peter, well no one knew what nightmares that were hidden behind his mask.
 Kakashi was going to insist that mind healers know of this.
 Sakura and Naruto were actually acting the way he expected them to.
 They would need mind healers to deal with this situation as well.
-While they had seen death, and even killed in combat there was something different about seeing the depths some would go to establish their power.
+While they had seen death, and even killed in combat, there was something different about seeing the depths some would go to establish their power.

 “This is what comes of not giving up.”
 A bitter Princess Koyuki told the girl shortly.
 “If they hadn’t stood up to Dotō then none of this bloodshed would have happened.”

 Naruto scowled and opened his mouth to say something, but Sakura calmed her teammate by placing her hand on his arm and shaking her head.
-The blonde didn’t look happy but nodded his acceptance as he turned to look at the dead.
+The blonde didn’t look happy, but nodded his acceptance as he turned to look at the dead.
 Sandayū was being helped by the assistant director into a sitting up position.
 Haku’s ice shield had save the old Land of Snow warrior.
 “My Princess.”
 The man groaned out, as he looked at the shredded remains of his armor sadly.
 “Please forgive me.
 I never should have gotten you involved in all of this.
 The people in the Land of Snow were able to keep believing in spite of everything because we knew you were alive.
-When you were little and even now you have always been the purist hope for our people Princess.”
+When you were little and even now, you have always been the purist hope for our people Princess.”

 “I told you that it was a bad idea coming out here Sandayū.”
 Koyuki voiced coldly.
 “I never asked for the people to believe in me or to try and be something I’m not.
 I cannot be the hero that you expect me to be.
 Look around you at all of the death that your dreams have caused.”
-She ordered waving her hands at all of the dead.
+She ordered waving her hands at all of the bodies.
 “All they had to do was accept Dotō, and they would still be alive.
 Let’s go back.
 If you stay here your lives will be in jeopardy.
 Let’s go home already.”
 She ordered with disgust turning towards the snowmobiles.

 “Go home to where?”
 Naruto growled back at her in disgust, causing the Princess to pause and look at the ninja.
 “I thought this was you home wasn’t it?”
 He demanded of her.
 “What do you need to go back to?
 Your place is here!
 Now face Dotō and put your house back in order.”
 The blonde snarled out at the woman.